 The gainful employment data reveal substantially lower earnings among for-profit colleges than in comparable community college programs, a statement about the quality of education that many for-profit programs provide.
 But even worse, the average debt loads used in gainful employment measures--despite being capped by tuition and other direct educational expenses--dwarf those of the average community college graduate.
 Aligning the price of a credential with its value in the job market, while saving taxpayers money, should be something all policymakers support.
 One way to achieve alignment is to cut tuition.

-*The debt-to-earnings ratio relies on the lower of either the average or median.
+*The debt-to-earnings ratio relies on the high of either the average or median earnings.

 **Discretionary income is calculated by subtracting 150% of the national poverty line from total earnings.
 For an individual in 2017, $18,090 would be subtracted from total income to derive discretionary income.
 The regulations also establish a zone status for GE programs that have a discretionary income rate between 20 and 30 percent, and an annual earnings rate between 8 and 12 percent.